leif/thresh/README.md

-Thresh is a crowdfunding platform under development which allows people to make tangible offers of support for any number of proposals without incurring additional obligations with each offer.
+Thresh is a crowdfunding platform under development which allows people to make tangible offers of support for any number of proposals without incurring additional obligations with each new offer they make.

 **The code in this repository is an early prototype and not yet functional.**